mieko/mieko.dev/_posts/2020-09-30-web-things-you-might-be-doing-but-can-stop-doing-now.md

 You can get rid of that in 2020, and replace it with `SameSite=Lax` cookies.

-It's "partially supported" in Safari, but the way it's doesn't effect `Lax`.
+It's "partially supported" in Safari, but the way it's weird doesn't effect `Lax`.

 If you're still supporting IE11 (don't), most of that 1.03% population also has `SameSite=Lax`.

-CSRF stops third-party sites from forcing your logged-in users to interact with your site in unexpected ways.
+CSRF protection stops third-party sites from forcing your logged-in users to interact with your site in unexpected ways.
 Cookies marked `SameSite=Lax` are only sent with requests from your origin.

 So mark your session/auth cookies `Lax` and your CSRF problems go away, because the request will be unauthenticated because you never get the cookie.
 Neat.